trevisanj/f311/f311/aosss/README.md

 ## 1.1 Structure

-`aosss` contains an API (application programming interface) and a set of scripts (standalone programs) that use this API.
+`ftaosss` contains an API (application programming interface) and a set of scripts (standalone programs) that use this API.

 ### 1.1.1 Programs available

-:bulb: To print a list of `aosss` programs, run `programs.py` from the console:
+:bulb: To print a list of `ftaosss` programs, run `programs.py` from the console:

 Graphical applications:
   - `wavelength-chart.py` -- Draws a [wavelength] x [various stacked information] chart

 Command-line tools:
   - `create-spectrum-lists.py` -- Create several .splist files, grouping spectra by their wavelength vector
-  - `aosss-create-websim-report.py` -- Creates report for a given set of WEBSIM-COMPASS output files
+  - `ftaosss-create-websim-report.py` -- Creates report for a given set of WEBSIM-COMPASS output files
   - `get-compass.py` -- Downloads a number of Websim-Compass simulations
-  - `aosss-programs.py` -- Lists all programs available with `aosss` package
+  - `ftaosss-programs.py` -- Lists all programs available with `ftaosss` package

 All the programs above can be called with the `--help` or `-h` option for more documentation

 #<a name=S2></a>2.
 Installation

-TO install _package `aosss`, please follow [installation instructions for _astrogear_](../README.md)
+TO install _package `ftaosss`, please follow [installation instructions for _astrogear_](../README.md)

 #<a name=S3></a>3.
 Usage Examples